 From Campeche we decided to go directly to Veracruz state, via Tabasco.
-We didn’t plan to spend a long time in Veracruz as we were determined to arrive to Mexico City – read our Mexico City Bucket List here – but the distances are crazy big in Mexico, so it was definitely a wise idea to spend two nights in Veracruz.
+We didn’t plan to spend a long time in Veracruz.
+We were indeed determined to arrive to Mexico City.
+Read our Mexico City Bucket List here.
+But the distances are crazy big in Mexico, so it was definitely a wise idea to spend two nights in Veracruz.
 This is how we discovered our 2 favourite towns, and spent 1-1 nights in Tlacotalpan & Orizaba.
-If you are looking for the best experiences in Mexico and also interested to explore around, and visit Veracruz state, read below our recommendations.
+If you are looking for the best experiences in Mexico and and visit Veracruz state, read below our recommendations.

-Founded by Spaniards in the 16th century to develop livestock activities, but above all as a fishing village, it’s a unique destination where its warm climate makes it ideal for long romantic walks while watching sunsets from its boardwalk or letting yourself be enveloped by the buildings full of history.
-Its historical centre was declared World Cultural Heritage in 1998 due to the unique beauty of the architecture of its buildings, harmoniously blending Caribbean and Spanish styles, but above all because it shelters in perfect condition the facilities of a factory from the late eighteenth century.
+The Spaniards founded in the 16th century to develop livestock activities and fishing village.
+It’s a unique destination where its warm climate makes it ideal for long romantic walks while watching sunsets.
+Its historical centre was declared World Cultural Heritage in 1998 due to the unique beauty of the architecture of its buildings, harmoniously blending Caribbean and Spanish styles.

 How to get to Tlacotalpan

 Be prepared, there is not a single normal road – in European terms – to reach Tlacotalpan, we tried all options, and it’s hopeless.
 But the good thing is that in the end, once you reached the town, you will forget all your disappointments from the road.
 This town is worth the effort, and it was one of those very few places in Mexico where we were shocked by its beauty.
 You can reach Tlacotalpan from 3 directions, I’m listing here in order of difficulties: